-FORMATS set both print and write formats for the specified numeric variables to the specified format specification.
+FORMATS set both print and write formats for the specified variables to the specified format specification.
 See Section 6.7.4 [Input and Output Formats], page 32.

 Specify a list of variables followed by a format specification in parentheses.
 The print and write formats of the specified variables will be changed.
+All of the variables listed together must have the same type and, for string variables, the same width.

-Additional lists of variables and formats may be included if they are delimited by a slash ('/').
+Additional lists of variables and formats may be included following the first one.